gdlt88/narvar/cartridges/bc_promise_delivery/DESIGN.md

 ### Current Implementation
 - Handles individual product page calculations
-- No caching needed (calculations are deterministic)
+- No caching needed (calculations are deterministic because they follow a mathematical logic as per the challenge requirements)
 - No database queries required

 ### Scaling to Production